ROF Bishopton: Privatisation

 The workforce fell from about 3,000 in the late 1970s to 2,000 at the time of privatisation in 1984.
-British Aerospace in 1987 bought the Royal Ordnance Factories.
+In 1987, British Aerospace bought the Royal Ordnance Factories.
 During the 1990s, significant investment was made to the site automating its nitroglycerin, nitrocellulose and nitroguanidine manufacturing plants which improved manufacturing capabilities and process safety.
 Prior to its closure the site was producing gun and rocket propellant for use in numerous weapons systems.
 The workforce was about 1,000 in 1991 and was reduced to about 600 in 1993.
 There was a further reduction in 1996 to 450 employees as the business tried to reduce costs.
 It was announced in 1998 that the site would close after the loss of a major government contract for the supply of 155mm ammunition to the South African defence contractor, Denel.
 Manufacture on the site ceased in June 2002.

 The MOD Fire Service moved out after privatisation; and the MOD Police moved out after the sale to British Aerospace.
 Their former social club at Holmpark, with its adjoining sports field, became part of facilities of Bishopton village.
 The former MOD Police houses at both Holmpark and Rossland Crescent were retained by the Ministry of Defence and were sold off in the mid-1980s to private buyers.
 As they were still connected to ROF Bishopton's sewage system and water supply they had to be connected to the public systems before they could be sold.

 BAE Systems is the current owner of the site.
 They house a small Environmental Test Facility and Gun Propulsion laboratory at Bishopton.
 The rest of the ground is being developed into housing.
+The development is expected to include up to 4,000 new homes in a site named Dargavel Village.
+The site is being developed by a consortium of different private builders.